 Did you get to choose the location where your artwork will be shown?
 If yes, what guided your choice?

 Yes.
 First, I went to a site visit to Teshima, and I really liked that place.
 Then, because of my exhibition changed from on-ocean to on-land, therefore, it is on Shodoshima in Kusakabe Port.
 On Shodosima, it is easier to install big installations.

 What can you tell us about your works for the Triennale?

 This exhibition focuses on my ideas and works since I made my decision on creating a floating art architecture and to sail.
 It can be seen as a proposal for sailing the architecture on Seto Inland Sea for next Triennales.
 So, this exhibition includes 3 large architectural installations using old Chinese furnitures, also my drawings, images, videos, small installations and hand-made model exhibiting in Tengawa (天川) House .
 In Fukui (福井) House, I carved the entire house with images taken from old photographs of local history.
 This piece is dedicated to the local residents of Shodoshima.

 If you’re in Japan before early November, I truly advise you to stop by Kusakabe Port on Shodoshima before the end of the Triennale.

 Also, you can follow Xiang Yang online:

 You can also check my first encounter with his art and him on this post and please stay tuned for more very soon.

-Copyright: All pictures were kindly provided by Xiang Yang and remain his property, with the exception of his portrait that was taken by me.
+Copyright: All pictures were kindly provided by Xiang Yang and remain his property, with the exception of his portrait which was taken by me.